Combining LLMs and Knowledge Graphs to Reduce Hallucinations in Question Answering: A New Approach for LLM-based Knowledge Graph Queries

 However, this translation has the following issues:

 \begin{enumerate}

 \item "Name" attribute missing from the returned node: The output \textbf{RETURN dr;} would return the entire drug node, including all its properties, rather than just the drug names.
-This is not ideal since the user is specifically interested in the names of the drugs.
-Thus, the syntax checker would refined the query to \textbf{RETURN dr.name;} to ensure that only the drug names are returned. \item Wrong node type: \textbf{(d:pathway {name:"multiple sclerosis"})} The LLM incorrectly identifies "multiple sclerosis" as a pathway, instead of a disease.
-The node checker would correct this error by modifying the Cypher query to: \textbf{(d:disease {name:"multiple sclerosis"})} \item Relationship direction error: The query incorrectly directs the "contraindication" relationship as \textbf{-[:contraindication]->}, pointing from the disease to the drug.
+Thus, the syntax checker would refine the query to \textbf{RETURN dr.name;}. \item Wrong node type: \textbf{(d:pathway \{name:"multiple sclerosis"\})} The LLM incorrectly identifies "multiple sclerosis" as a pathway, instead of a disease.
+The node checker would correct this error by modifying the Cypher query to: \textbf{(d:disease \{name:"multiple sclerosis"\})} \item Relationship direction error: The query incorrectly directs the "contraindication" relationship as \textbf{-[:contraindication]->}, pointing from the disease to the drug.
 The correct direction should have the relationship pointing from the drug to the disease.
 This will be corrected by the relation checker to: \textbf{<-[:contraindication]-}. \end{enumerate}

 In summary, the query checker executes the following three steps:

 \begin{itemize} \item Syntax Node Checker: This component ensures that the output of the Cypher query returns the resulting node names by appending the \textit{.name} property to each node in the return statement.
 It also verifies that any variables specified in the return clause are correctly associated with their respective node types in the MATCH statement, in the form of \textit{node: node\_type}. \item Node Checker: This checker validates the types of nodes referenced in the query, ensuring they are the correct type for the item that was extracted from the question.
 If an incorrect node type is identified, it automatically substitutes the correct type.
 It also evaluates whether the relationships involving the corrected node type are appropriate and adjusts them if necessary, unless no compatible relationships exist, in which case the step is skipped. \item Relation Checker: This component verifies the directionality of relationships between nodes, ensuring that they are oriented correctly within the query.
 If any relationships are found to be reversed, the Relation Checker automatically corrects their direction to maintain the integrity of the query's logic. \end{itemize}